 www.sexmuseumamsterdam.nl (Warning!
 Flash site with music!)

 When to go to the Red light district:

-During the day, the streets are less crowded and things seem much more tame.
+During the day, the streets are less crowded, and things seem much tamer.
 For the timid, this may be the best time to go.
 At night, the streets get crowded, the red lights blaze and it’s much more active.
 While it can get crowded and overwhelming for the claustrophobic, this is the best time to feel the energy of Amsterdam’s famous Red Light District!

 The End of the Red Light?

 In early 2008, the city announced plans to phase out prostitution by cutting the number of windows in half and move prostitution away from Oudekerksplein, turning the empty windows to fashion and art displays.
 The actual dates are fuzzy, but at this time, the district, even in Oudekerksplein, is thriving.